-Women take many measures to keep their skin blemish free.
+Women take many measures to keep their skin blemish-free.
 But, many times, the situation is out of their control and the skin on their face can develop various issues such as pigmentation, spots, etc. One such skin affliction is melasma.
-It is a highly noticeable pigmentation issue and requires specialized attention for successful lightening of dark patches.
+It is a highly noticeable pigmentation issue and requires specialized attention for the successful lightening of dark patches.
 Let us understand melasma and its causes and treatment better.

 What Is Melasma?

 Melasma is a hyperpigmentation skin concern of the face, which means that excess melanin is produced in the facial skin.
-This leads to the formation of discolored patches that are brown to gray and are conspicuous on the face.
+This leads to the formation of discolored patches that are brown to grey and are conspicuous on the face.
 Melasma on the face can cause a significant impact on one’s self-confidence and should be treated appropriately.

 Must Read: What Is The Best Treatment For Pigmentation?